sknopp2024/HMM_CTC_loss/README.md

 The work is organized into the following directories:

-- `benchmark_HMMs` – Implementation and evaluation of classical Hidden Markov Models (HMMs) used in genome annotation.
+- [benchmark_HMMs](benchmark_HMMs) – Implementation and evaluation of classical Hidden Markov Models (HMMs) used in genome annotation.
 Different computational strategies are compared to optimize runtime and GPU resource usage.
-- `pHMM` - Parallelized implementation of Profile Hidden Markov Models (pHMMs).
+- [pHMM](pHMM) - Parallelized implementation of Profile Hidden Markov Models (pHMMs).
-- `CTC_HMM` – Development of a method for efficient computation of the Connectionist Temporal Classification (CTC) loss based on a probabilistic model.
+- [CTC_CRF](CTC_CRF) – Development of a method for efficient computation of the Connectionist Temporal Classification (CTC) loss based on a probabilistic model.

 Each directory contains the code and results related to a specific part of the thesis.